About

 Natalie Stopka, Instructor

-Natalie Stopka is an artist and educator who works in collaboration with the materials and forces of the natural world.
-Her drawings and prints incorporate plant dyes and natural pigments, which provide a seasonally evolving vocabulary of texture and color.
+Natalie Stopka is an artist and educator focused on natural materials and sustainable studio practice.
+Her artwork incorporates botanical dyes and pigments, which provide a seasonally evolving vocabulary of texture and color.
 Natalie’s freelance studio and dye garden are located in Yonkers, New York.
-She is a graduate of the Rhode Island School of Design, and a current MFA candidate at the University of New Mexico.
+She holds a BFA from the Rhode Island School of Design and MFA from the University of New Mexico.